If you have a child with a disability, planning for their future is vital, which is where Specialist Disability Trusts come in.

 By including a Trust in your Will, you can provide for your disabled child for the rest of their life while also safeguarding the money for them.

-Why create a trust for your vulnerable or disabled child?
+Why create a Specialist Disability Trust for your vulnerable or disabled child?

 There are substantial risks involved in simply leaving a large sum of money to your child in your Will.
 Examples include: